londonhackspace/acnode-cl/README.md

 N.B.: use energia-0101E0012, not energia-0101E0013, as 13 breaks things (i think it defines a function called wakeup which clashes with the one in the PN532 stuff).

-# You will need 2 libraries:
+# You will need these libraries:

 ## Syslog from here: